 - 1 cup unsalted butter, cut into small pieces

-- milk or extra cream for brushing tops
+- ¼ cup milk or extra cream for brushing tops

-- 2 pints fresh, local, strawberries, rinsed and dried
+- 2 pints fresh strawberries, rinsed and dried

 - In a stand mixer with whisk attachment, with a hand held mixer or a whisk, whip the cream with the sugar and the vanilla until medium stiff peaks form.
 Cover and keep in the fridge until ready to use.
 This keeps for 2-3 days.

 - Cut the scones in half.
-On bottom half place a generous dollop of cream and a generous scoop of strawberries with juices.
+On bottom half place spoonful of strawberries with their juices.
 Place the top half on top.
-Add a small dollop of cream and dust with icing sugar if desired or just leave naked!
+Optionally add a small dollop of cream and dust with icing sugar.
+Serve immediately.

 - Scones can be frozen before or after baking.
 If unbaked, freeze on tray and then pack into resealable bags or airtight container.